Andrew Gardner (American football): Miami Dolphins

-Due to his surgery and subsequent inability to perform many of the combine and pro-day workouts, his stock dropped and he fell to the sixth round where he was drafted by Miami with the eighth pick (181st overall) of the 6th round in the 2009 NFL Draft.
+Due to his surgery and subsequent inability to perform many of the combine and pro-day workouts, his stock dropped and he fell to the sixth round where he was selected by the Miami Dolphins (181st overall) in the sixth round of the 2009 NFL draft.

 Baltimore Ravens

 After being cut by the Dolphins, Gardner was signed to the Baltimore Ravens practice squad.

 Cincinnati Bengals

 After being cut by the Ravens, Gardner was signed to the Cincinnati Bengals practice squad.
 He was waived on August 23, 2011.

 Houston Texans

 Gardner signed with the Houston Texans on August 29, 2011.

 Philadelphia Eagles

 Gardner signed with the Philadelphia Eagles on March 31, 2014.
 On August 28, 2016, Gardner was waived by the Eagles.

 San Francisco 49ers

 On December 21, 2016, Gardner was signed by the 49ers.
 He was re-signed on August 14, 2017.
 He was released on September 1, 2017.